willsoto/ng-chartist/README.md

 ```

-You may also find it useful to view the [demo source](https://github.com/paradox41/angular2-chartist/blob/master/demo/demo.ts).
+You may also find it useful to view the [demo source](https://github.com/paradox41/ng-chartist/blob/master/demo/demo.ts).

 ### Usage without a module bundler
 ```
-<script src="node_modules/angular2-chartist/dist/angular2-chartist.js"></script>
+<script src="node_modules/ng-chartist/dist/ng-chartist.js"></script>
 <script>
-    // everything is exported angular2Chartist namespace
+    // everything is exported ngChartist namespace
 </script>
 ```

 ## Documentation
-All documentation is auto-generated from the source via typedoc and can be viewed [here](https://willsoto.github.io/angular2-chartist/docs/)
+All documentation is auto-generated from the source via typedoc and can be viewed [here](https://willsoto.github.io/ng-chartist/docs/)

 ## Development